 Trading is a discipline we could compare to sports.
 As a trader, it is almost inevitable that you will experience stress and the goal is to learn to deal with that stress.
 Exercise has been proven to reduce stress and it also keeps you in an awakened state.
 Personally, I noticed exercise helps clearing up my mind and coming up with new ideas.

 How to apply:

-Upon waking up, one of the first thing I do is heading to my fitness room or outdoor (depending the weather).
+Upon waking up, one of the first things I do is heading to my fitness room or outdoor (depending on the weather).
 I start the day with a quick jog or workout.

 You need to understand that exercise doesn’t mean sweating or running on a treadmill for an hour.
 Just 15 mins of your favorite exercise is significant and can make a huge difference.